SamuelBrand1/BTV-European-Reproductive-Ratios/README.md

 In /reproductive_ratios.

-Ee give the relevant functions, supply data for the E-OBS spatial grid square containing the Netherlands trap sites, and a MATLAB live script describing the calculations, given as a step-by-step demonstration.
+We give the relevant functions, supply data for the E-OBS spatial grid square containing the Netherlands trap sites, and a MATLAB live script describing the calculations, given as a step-by-step demonstration.